We wrestle with the world so often at times the only way to win is to walk away.

 Too often, our humanity is debased, policed, and leveraged when it serves others.
 We’ve seen it with Serena Williams and Naomi Osaka.
 When Osaka withdrew from the French Open to focus on her mental health, the madness was immediate.
 People didn’t think her struggle was real.

-In part, it’s because folk don’t register the pain of Black folk.
+In part, it’s because people don’t register the pain of Black folk.
 Also, we have been trained to believe depression, anxiety, and trauma live out loud.
 We all carry that bag differently.
 A magazine cover, a Barbie, and an Olympic game are not a sign of wellness.
 We grab our joy where we can get it, but depression can take the lead and dance all over you at any time.

 But there is a tendency to erase greatness, particularly when it’s attached to Blackness.
 This is why designer Kerby Jean-Raymond uses every platform he gets to amplify the story of us, to fight for our memory and future.